Savage Mill Trail: Design and construction

 The Savage Mill Trail winds along the Little Patuxent River through the grounds of an old cotton mill.
-A majority of the trail is flat and covered with gravel, and it is accessible for wheel chairs, bikes, and strollers.
-Towards the end of the 1-mile trail it turns into dirt before ending abruptly in the middle of a forest.
+A majority of the trail is flat and covered with gravel, and it is accessible for wheelchairs, bikes, and strollers.
+Towards the end of the 1-mile trail, it turns into dirt before ending abruptly in the middle of a forest.
 A majority of the trail is surrounded by trees on one side with views of the Little Patuxent River on the other.
 There are a couple of picnic tables and benches located along the path, and the trail averages about 10 feet in width.

 Trail amenities

-Parking for the Savage Mill Trail is located along Foundry Street, where up to twenty cars are able to fit.
+Parking for the Savage Mill Trail is located along Foundry Street, where up to twenty cars can fit.
 From Foundry Street, it is a very short walk to the start of the trail.
 Once on the trail, visitors can enjoy a picnic lunch at one of two picnic areas overlooking the Little Patuxent River.
 There are also five intervals along the trail where visitors can access the riverbank via sets of wooden stairs or small pathways.